Brief CV

 Research Interests

 My research group uses atmospheric remote sounding from ground-based, balloon-borne, and satellite instruments to measure the concentrations of trace gases for studies of ozone chemistry, climate, and air quality.
+We currently operate 11 ground-based instruments affiliated with three international observing networks, and two lab-based spectrometers.
+These instruments are located at urban (Toronto), rural (Egbert), marine (Halifax), and Arctic (Eureka, Cambridge Bay) sites.
 Our research interests include urban, Arctic, and planetary atmospheric science, long-term measurements of stratospheric and tropospheric trace gases, satellite validation, and laboratory spectroscopy.
 This is a fascinating and important area of research, as it gives us insight into fundamental atmospheric physics and chemistry, and also has relevance to our interaction with the environment.

 Previous Projects: